Digital Declutter: The Ultimate Guide to Declutter Your Digital Life

 The following tasks will vary depending on your phone type and how it stores files.

 - Go through your apps.
-The likelihood is that you have a bunch of apps on your phone that are taking up valuable storage space.
+The likelihood is you have a bunch of apps on your phone taking up valuable storage space.

 - Take this opportunity to go through all the file systems within your phone.
 Delete any unwanted items.